hcoco1/todo-list-local-storage/README.md

 The app's most powerful feature is its report-generation capability.
 With a single click, users can compile the audits into a downloadable text file.
 This capability makes sharing audit reports with stakeholders incredibly easy and provides a clear and concise overview of the audits conducted.

-In short, the development of this audit management application was driven by the need to simplify the complex process of handling audits.
+>In short, the development of this audit management application was driven by the need to simplify the complex process of handling audits.
 By leveraging React and modern web technologies, I created a tool that not only meets this need but also enhances the overall efficiency of audit management.
 This app stands as a testament to the power of technology in solving practical problems, making the daunting task of audit compilation a thing of the past.

+### Future enhancements:

+- Adding a button to edit audits.

+- Adding authentication.